thaliaarchi/tty37-docs/unsorted/general72.md

 particular key is struck.
 All control character designations requiring the depression of the CONTRL key, as well as the individual key, appear on the keyboard in charcoal grey.

-2.12 A repeat feature is provided on every key.
-Further depression of the key beyond its normal stop position will cause the associated character to be generated repetitively at the maximum character rate of 59.02 wpm.
-The repeat feature can be enabled or disabled by a serviceman.

 Figure 4 - Keyboard Arrangement